APogue/APogue.github.io/_drafts/protest_activities/2024-11-11-Protest-ativities-policy.md

 	- "COMMUNICATIONS REGARDING PROTESTS AND MAJOR EVENTS"

-		- "Have campus officials made every reasonable attempt to identify and contact members of the demonstration group — preferably one or more group leaders — in advance of the demonstration, to establish lines of communication?
-For leaderless groups, campus authorities should consider communicating broadly to the group as a whole (through social media and otherwise) until relationships form."
+		- "**Have campus officials made every reasonable attempt to identify and contact members of the demonstration group — preferably one or more group leaders — in advance of the demonstration, to establish lines of communication?** For leaderless groups, campus authorities should consider communicating broadly to the group as a whole (through social media and otherwise) until relationships form."